13. Paths Cross

 Brillo snapped, “Lucielle Pacheco didn’t murder Leslie Marionette.”

 “I want three cars, two officers in each.
 Unmarked vehicles, no uniforms.
-This guy is a killer; he’s either at the Pacheco address or close by.
-We don’t want to spook him.”
+I need not remind you this guy is a killer.

-“The property’s on a corner; three floors and multiple units,” a detective said.
+A detective added, “The Pacheco property’s on a corner; three floors and multiple units.
+She’s on floor two.”

-That morning with Jimmy at the paper, Kevin relaxed at home, attached to his gaming chair, transcribing notes from his time at the Marionette’s.
+That same morning, with Jimmy at the paper, Kevin relaxed at home in his gaming chair, transcribing notes from his day at the Marionette’s.

-But she was so much more: Leslie brought sunshine no matter the weather.
+Leslie was a person who brought sunshine no matter the weather.

 And motherhood?